Part 4: Appendices¶

 You can find uses of exception as data within the error monad itself.

-First, the generic failure functions (error_with
+First, the generic failure functions (error_with,

-which carries an exception (as data).
+wrapper around an error which carries an exception (as data).

 Second, Lwtreslib provides helpers to catch exceptions.
 E.g.,

-Result.catch : (unit -> 'a) -> ('a, exn) result
+Result.catch : (unit -> 'a) -> ('a, exn) result calls a function and

-wraps any raised exception inside an Error
+wraps any raised exception inside an Error constructor.

-In depth discussion: pros and cons of result
+In depth discussion: pros and cons of result compared to other error management techniques¶

-In Mavkit, we use result
+In Mavkit, we use result and the specialised tzresult.
+For this

-reason, this tutorial is focused on result
+reason, this tutorial is focused on result/tzresult.
+However,

 there are other techniques for handling errors.
 This section compares